Coin Price 24h % Market Cap Volume 24h Range

 Many centralized crypto exchanges — like Binance, Coinbase, and Kraken — enable users to stake popular tokens like $ETH instantly.
 Users just need to own the token and then opt into staking.

-Note that some exchanges offer different staking pools.
+Note that some exchanges offer many different kinds of staking pools.
 Fixed staking pools are locked for a period of time, like 30 days.
 If investors withdraw their staked coins before this time ends, they will not receive rewards.
 Flexible staking pools allow investors to withdraw their staked tokens anytime with no lock-up periods.
 In general, flexible staking offers much lower rewards than fixed staking.

 Binance Staking Earnings Calculator

-Staking through Non-custodial Wallets
+Staking Through Non-Custodial Wallets

 Many non-custodial wallets or self-custody wallets — like Best Wallet, Ledger, MetaMask, and Trust Wallet — also offer built-in staking pools.
 Just like exchanges, these staking pools can be fixed or flexible.